sauravnaruka/snip/README.md

 2. When `BuildInvertedIndex` called from cmd module it iterate through all the movies, create token from title and description, then call `addDocument`

 3. `addDcoument` create a mapping of token and corresponding document id

+#### Term Frequency

+Term frequency (TF) measures how often a word appears in a document.

+Early search engine relied on Term Frequency only.
+Where they use to scan a text and find frequency of token.
+A document containg a lot of token user searched considered more relevant.

+However this led to keyword over use called keyword stuffing.

+In out program, we also building `TermFrequencies`, It's a dictionary of document ID with a dictionary of token and it's frequency in the document.